 I’m never without a versatile pair of ankle cropped jeans for Fall trips to Paris.

-A must for any trip to Paris in my opinion – particularly in Fall and Winter.
+A must for any trip to Paris in my opinion, especially in Fall and Winter.
+Include these pieces in your Paris in October packing list.

 You can shop my personal collection of in-stock blazers and outerwear in The Shop.